How to Get Rid of Eczema (+ 10 Natural Remedies)

 When my youngest child was born, his skin would react to everything.
 Rashes would appear after he was in the pool, anytime we used a new detergent on his clothes, if we switched his diaper brand, and often for no apparent reason at all.
 He was itchy and miserable—and he was constantly slathered in 100 percent shea butter.
 (His name happens to be Shea, and once he was old enough to communicate, thinking it was named after him, he would say, “I need my butter!”)
 So, what was the culprit?
 Well, he had eczema.

 In our search to determine how to get rid of eczema and give him some relief, we found links between his eating gluten and these unknown rashes.
 I also withheld dairy from his diet until he was 5 years old, only introducing it occasionally.
-We also switched our pool to salt water, as the chlorine would causes intense rashes.
+We also switched our pool to saltwater, as the chlorine would cause intense rashes.
 Thankfully, by age 5, he had outgrown these rashes and hardly gets them anymore (unless he eats too much sugar at a friend’s house!).

 If you’re wondering how to get rid of eczema, you’ll be relieved to discover that there are actually many natural remedies.
 And, like always, it requires you to get to the root cause.
 While eczema is treated as just a skin disorder, the underlying fact is quite the opposite: Eczema comes from within your body.
 It’s actually the result of an immune response—and your gut health may be the key in resolving it for good!